 Back in the Spring of 2015, Project Director Dan Blakeley was in the process of designing our very own solar vehicle until Iowa State's Team PrISUm generously came forward and offered to donate the shell of one of their previous models, Hyperion.

-Apperion has traveled to three different races around the country and has experienced great success competing against many teams.
-Most notably, the car drove 414 laps in the 2016 Formula Sun Grand Prix, placing 3rd out of the 20 teams competing.
+Apperion has traveled to four different races around the country and has experienced great success competing against many teams.
+Most notably, the car drove 218 laps (747 miles) in the 2017 FSGP at the Curcuit of the Americas in Austin, Texas, placing 2nd out of 18 teams in attendance.
+In 2016, it drove 414 laps in the FSGP at the Pittsburg International Race Complex, taking 3rd out of the 20 teams competing.
 It also took place in the 1,975 mile long American Solar Challenge.
 Driving from Ohio to South Dakota and enduring a wide range of elements, Apperion crossed the line in 6th.

 Solar Array: 391 cells covering 6m2, 22.5% efficient SunPower C60 monocrystalline, 1200 W